ncatlab/nlab-content/pages/3/5/8/7/17853/content.md

 With [[excluded middle]], we can take $C'$ to be $C$.

 Note that uniform regularity is not literally a "uniformization" of [[regular space|regularity]] but rather of [[locally decomposable space|local decomposability]]; so it could also be called **uniform local decomposability**.
-In the case of uniform spaces, it implies regularity (see below), so we generally call it uniform regularity; however, for [[quasi-uniform spaces]] we should probably speak instead about uniform local decomposability.
+In the case of uniform spaces, it implies regularity (see below), so we generally call it uniform regularity; however, for [[quasi-uniform spaces]] (and [[uniform convergence spaces]]) it would be more proper to say 'uniformly locally decomposable' instead.

 ## Examples